 Fall-themed entrees are a good choice if you're going the non-turkey and non-Tofurky route.
 A wild rice pilaf, or a stuffed acorn squash dish are simple stand-by ideas, as well as just about anything pumpkin.

-Some vegetarians and vegans strongly prefer to have a turkey substitute at the center of their Thanksgiving table, whether its a store-bought roast such as Tofurky or another vegetarian turkey, or a homemade loaf.
+Some vegetarians and vegans strongly prefer to have a turkey substitute at the center of their Thanksgiving table, whether it's a store-bought roast such as Tofurky or another vegetarian turkey, or a homemade loaf.
 Find out in advance which your guests would prefer.
 Your guests may not want or expect you to go out of your way for them by preparing a roast, so be sure to ask!

 Encourage Vegetarian Kids or Teens to Help Cook

 If you are dealing with a single fussy family member, think of a creative compromise.
-For example, one year as a new vegan (ie. I was the single fussy family member!), I made a deal with my family: I would plan, shop, prepare the entire meal and clean up afterwards as long as nobody minded that the meal would be completely vegetarian (they drew the line at it being all vegan!).
+For example, one year as a new vegan (ie. I was the single fussy family member!), I made a deal with my family: I would plan, shop, prepare the entire meal and clean up afterward as long as nobody minded that the meal would be completely vegetarian (they drew the line at it being all vegan!).
 This is a great compromise for my non-vegetarian family: they get to relax and enjoy the holiday, and I got to eat an amazing meal!
 Everybody was happy.

 Use Store-Bought Options